jsunn-y/CARE/README.md

 #instructions for CARE benchmarking using other packages is provided in more detail in the sections below
 ```
-## Dataset curation and splitting
+## Datasets and splits
-Code used to generates the datasets and splits for this work can be found in the jupyter notebooks in `generate_dataset_splits` with an overview [here](generate_datasets_splits).

-The outputs from these notebooks include the complete datasets found in `processed_data` and the train and test splits found in `splits`.
-The processed datasets/split should should be downloaded from [here](link) to replace the empty folders `processed_data` and `splits`, respectively.
+Processed datasets/splits should should be downloaded from [here](link) to replace the empty folders `processed_data` and `splits`, respectively.
 Note that in the full datasets and train sets, every row represents a unique protein-EC pair, or a unique reaction-EC pair.
 In the test sets, every row is also a unique protein-EC or reaction-EC pair, but for the promiscuous test set, each row maps a protein seqeunce to a list of corresponding ECs.

 The table below summarizes which files should be used for each train-test split described in the work.